A preorder on the set of links with applications to symmetric unions: Abstract

 \section{Abstract}

-For a link $L$ in the $3$-sphere, the $\pi$-orbifold group $G^\mathrm{orb}(L)$ is defined as a quotient of the link group of $L$.
-When there exists an epimorphism $G^\mathrm{orb}(L)\to G^\mathrm{orb}(L')$, we denote this by $L\succeq L'$ and explore the relationships between the two links.
+For a link $L$ in the $3$-sphere, the $\pi$-orbifold group $G^\mathrm{orb}(L)$ is defined as a quotient of the link group $G(L)$ of $L$.
+When there exists an epimorphism $G^\mathrm{orb}(L)\to G^\mathrm{orb}(L')$ fitting into a certain commutative diagram, we define a relation $L\succeq L'$ and explore the relationships between the two links.
 Specifically, we prove that if $L\succeq L'$ and $L$ is a Montesinos link with $r$ rational tangles $(r\geq 3)$, then $L'$ is either a Montesinos link with at most $r+1$ rational tangles or a certain connected sum.
 We further show that if $L$ is a small link, then there are only finitely many links $L'$ satisfying $L\succeq L'$.
 In contrast, if $L$ has determinant zero, then $L\succeq L'$ for every $2$-bridge link $L'$.
-Additionally, we discuss applications to symmetric unions of knots and connections to other preorders on the set of knots.
-Finally, we raise open questions on bridge number and volume.
+Our main applications concern symmetric unions of knots.
+In particular, we provide a criterion showing that a given knot does not admit a symmetric union presentation.